soriav-cis/soria-cis.github.io/about.md

 ---

 <p class="message">
-  Hey there!
-This page is included as an example.
-Feel free to customize it for your own use upon downloading.
-Carry on!
+  This is intended as a mock up of what is possible.
+In order to encourage students to help develop their own website.
 </p>

-To make pages show up in the sidebar, add `sidebar_link: true` to the front matter.